Criminal Charges

 The police can charge you with a crime without arresting you.
 In other cases you may be arrested and charged but still released before going to court.

-- when and where you must appear in court
+- ensure that you appear in court when required

 If you do not appear in court or report to the police station when you are supposed to, you can be charged with a crime known as "failing to appear."